5 Great Patios After a Day of Hiking

 Go to: Woody’s Pub and Patio

 Maybe you are going to spend hours scrambling up Opal Ridge.
 Maybe you are planning to spend day climbing Wasootch Peak.
 Whichever hike you’re doing in Kananaskis, you’ll want to unwind on a patio before the drive back to Calgary.
-Instead of making a detour into Bragg Creek (which is also a good option) stop at Woody’s Pub and Patio at the Delta Lodge, Kananaskis.
+Instead of making a detour into Bragg Creek (which is also a good option) stop at Woody’s Pub and Patio at the Pomeroy Kananaskis Mountain Lodge.
 It’s a casual bar with an above ground patio, umbrellas for shade and 360-degree mountain views.

 After a hike near Canmore